-Below there are short profiles of the international profile a sample of the international speakers presenting at an international tri-conference in Hamilton in October: PA17 – The International Tri-Conference for Precision Agriculture 2017 (15-18 October).
+Below there are short profiles of the international profile, a sample of the international speakers that presented at the international tri-conference in Hamilton.

 Prof Derek Bailey